Our Research Members

 Toronto, ON M5S 1A8

 The prevalence of obesity is increasing worldwide, as is the prevalence of obesity-related co-morbidity.
 Obesity is associated with an increased risk of developing insulin resistance and Type II diabetes (T2D).
-A universal observation in both humans and rodents is that impaired insulin secretion in is caused by a marked increase in pancreatic B-cell destruction that outweighs the rate of B-cell replication and renewal.
-Currently, the factors that instigate an increased rate of B-cell death during the pathogenesis of T2D are not fully understood.
-Research in the Rozakis lab is focused on understanding molecular and cellular processes that contribute to insulin resistance and Type II diabetes.
-Our lab has identified novel transcriptional networks that serve to regulate pancreatic islet regeneration and glucose homeostasis.
-We use a combination of biochemical, proteomic approaches and transgenic animal models to understand the molecular circuitry involved in transducing the unique actions of insulin on its target tissues.
+A universal observation in both humans and rodents is that impaired insulin secretion in is caused by a marked increase in pancreatic beta-cell destruction that outweighs the rate of beta-cell replication and renewal.
+Currently, the factors that instigate an increased rate of beta-cell death during the pathogenesis of T2D are not fully understood.
+Our lab has identified novel chromatin associated factors that serve to regulate pancreatic islet regeneration and glucose homeostasis.
+Research in the Rozakis lab is focused on understanding how these factors influence the epigenetic landscape in metabolic tissues under normal and pathophysiological conditions.
+Moreover, using a combination of biochemical, proteomic, and transgenic animals models we will characterize epigenetic events that influence immune modulatory activities in islets and protect against inflammatory demise of pancreatic beta-cells.